Hit enter to search or ESC to close

-Since the Crombie Lockwood Kiwi Burrow has been in operation. more than 160 kiwi chicks have been hatched and 128 kiwi released* into predator-free habitats where they’re able to live with minimal risk and have the best chance to thrive. (*Totals updated 31 October 2021.)
+Since the Crombie Lockwood Kiwi Burrow has been in operation more than 220 kiwi chicks have been hatched and released* into predator-free habitats where they’re able to live with minimal risk and have the best chance to thrive. (*Updated May 2022.)
 Kiwi hatched at the Burrow are released into new predator-free habitats, where they’re able to live with minimal risk and have the best chance to thrive.

-2021 - The latest hatching season began strongly, and by the end of October, the Burrow had seen 35 chicks hatched, and 14 released into protected predator-free zones.
-With the first eggs collected late in September after a level 4 lockdown, "Locko" was the first arrival, later released into the Cape Sanctuary Kohanga site.
+2021 - With the first eggs collected late in September after a level 4 lockdown, "Locko" was the first arrival of the season.
 Kiwis for kiwi changed its name to Save the Kiwi, and in November Crombie Lockwood announced it was renewing the partnership for a further 3 years.

 In the wild, only 1 in 20 kiwi chicks survive to adulthood because of the threat from predators like rats and stoats.
 By collecting kiwi eggs from the wild, hatching and caring for them for the first few weeks of their lives, their chance of survival jumps from just 5% to 65%.